List of Hawaii hurricanes

 A Hawaiian hurricane is a tropical cyclone that forms in the Pacific Ocean and affects the Hawaiian Islands.
 Hawaii lies in the central Pacific, where about four or five tropical cyclones appear each year, although as many as fifteen have occurred, such as in the 2015 season; rarely do these storms actually affect Hawaii.
 Tropical cyclone records were not kept before the 1950s.
 Earlier windstorms that struck Hawaii were not labeled as hurricanes.
 Extratropical cyclones are also common, causing considerable damage; they are known as Kona storms, but are not included in counts of hurricanes.

+Climatology

+The islands of Hawaii, with Kauai as the notable exception, appear to be remarkably immune from direct hurricane hits.
+The USGS states that "more commonly, near-misses that generate large swell and moderately high winds causing varying degrees of damage are the hallmark of hurricanes passing close to the islands."
+This has also drawn media attention.
+One notion is that Hawaii's volcanic peaks slow down or divert storms.